murinko/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Partnerships and fertility
-  - Computational Linguistics
+  - Transition to adulthood
-  - Information Retrieval
+  - Life course studies
 social:
   - icon: envelope
     icon_pack: fas